EchterAlsFake/PySide6-to-Android/README.md

 test application which just shows a window and a test label, and you try to import one package by one until it breaks.

+- No module named <your_module>
+Sometimes it's not enough to just specify the module name.
+For example, if you want to use `httpx` you also need to list `httpx`, `httpcore`,`idna`, `certifi`, `h11`, `sniffio` in the requirements, until it works.

+Whenever you get such an error, I recommend you to look into the module and its dependencies and include all the dependencies and the dependencies of the dependencies.
+It will be some trial and error, but once you have got it working, it will be clear.

 > [!IMPORTANT]
-> I AGAIN want to remind you of using the Java version 17!
+> I AGAIN want to remind you of using Java version 17!
 Java 11 is supported by Gradle and even recommended, but not
 > supported by Qt, and version 21 is supported by Qt, but not by the currently used Gradle version.
 This may change in the
 > future and I will update it accordingly.